winsonl/SDF_Assignment/README.md

 ```

 ## Production Concerns
 I don't think I would ever implement this into production without major code review and debugging sessions.
-The expected result from the curl POST command did not look formatted in a sense and I did not spend time trying to figure out why that was the case:
+The expected result from the curl POST command did not look formatted in a sense and I did not have time to try to figure out why that was the case with the time allotted:

 ```sh
 curl -X POST -H "Content-Type: application/json" -d '{"name":"recipe", "expires_in": 30, "snippet":"1 apple"}' http://127.0.0.1:5000/snippets